jupyterhub/jupyter-server-proxy/jupyterlab-server-proxy/README.md

 conda install jupyter-server-proxy
 ```

-As a _prebuilt_ extension, it will "just work," and requires not
+> As a _prebuilt_ extension, it will "just work," only a simple page reload should be required
+> to see launcher items.
+However, a full restart of `jupyter_server` or `notebook` is required
+> to reload the `jupyter_server_proxy` serverextension which provides most of the functionality.

 ### JupyterLab 2

-For JupyterLab 2, ensure `nodejs` is installed, and run:
+For JupyterLab 2, ensure `nodejs` is installed and available on `$PATH` and run:

 ```bash
 jupyter labextension install @jupyterlab/server-proxy
 ```

+> This will cause:
+>
+> - a download of a great deal of build assets from `npmjs.org`
+> - a large `webpack` build that may exhaust memory and open files handles
+>
+> **Please** consider upgrading to JupyterLab 3 before reporting issues.